-Before the transition, the Company, as a Company with Audit and Supervisory Board, had 5 Audit and Supervisory Board Members, including three Independent Audit and Supervisory Board Members, 3 of whom had considerable knowledge of finance and accounting
+From April 2024 to the 21st Ordinary General Shareholders' Meeting (June 18, 2024) Before the transition to a Company with Audit and Supervisory Committee, the Company, as a company with Audit and Supervisory Board, had 5 Audit and Supervisory Board Members, including 3 Independent Audit and Supervisory Board Members.
+The attendance of these members is as follows.